dallinbjohnson/ScorpionJS/docs/api/services.md

 app.service('messages', messageService);
 ```

+Services can be registered at any point during the application's lifecycle, not just at startup.
+This allows for dynamic application composition, for example, when loading plugins that provide their own services.

 **2. Service Class**

 Using a class can be beneficial for organizing more complex services, managing internal state, or leveraging inheritance.